 A Comfortable bed is a luxury we can all create in our own home!
 No hotel stay or pro designer needed!
-If you want to know how to make a comfy bed, keep reading for the secret to creating a cozy bed!
+Keep reading for the secret to creating a comfy, cozy bed!

 Why a Comfortable Bed is Important

 Note: The links in this post may be affiliate links.

 Why a Comfortable Bed is Important (AKA Why I’d Rather Have a Cozy Bed Than Designer Shoes 😉)

 In my opinion, one of life’s greatest luxuries is that, regardless of what kind of day we’ve had, we get to go to sleep at the end of it.
 And, because of my deep-rooted belief that sleep is good and a comfortable place to do it better, making sure that our beds are as cozy as can have always been a priority for me.

 Seriously, forget cars or designer shoes, if there’s one piece of luxury you should treat yourself to, it should be a cozy, comfy bed.

 When I say this, I don’t mean a perfect hotel bed.
 Or perfectly folded corners.
 I don’t even mean a ton of gorgeous throw pillows, although, if that’s your thing, totally go for it.